Jump to

 Perhaps one way to think of movement in the model, is that everything in the atomic world moves at a reasonable, steady pace

-And it is us who are very large, and it is us who do things very, very slowly
+And it is us who do things very, very slowly

 Return to top